Simple Ways To Grow Mulberries In Pots

 Health Benefits Of Mulberries

 Cholesterol is a vital fatty substance in all your body's cells.
 Elevated blood cholesterol levels, on the other hand, are linked to an increased risk of heart disease.

-Mulberries and mulberry extracts have been shown in animal experiments to reduce excess fat and cholesterol levels.
+Mulberries and mulberry extracts have been shown to reduce excess fat and cholesterol levels in animal experiments.
 They may also help to enhance the LDL (bad) to HDL (good) cholesterol ratio.

 Furthermore, certain test-tube studies suggest that they inhibit fat production in the liver, potentially aiding in preventing fatty liver disease.